NVIDIA/NeMo/docs/source/asr/speaker_recognition/datasets.rst

 These methods can be applied to any dataset to get similar training manifest files.

-First get an scp file(s) which has all the wav files with absolute paths for each of the train, dev, and test set.
-This can be easily done by the find bash command
+First we prepare scp file(s) containing absolute paths to all the wav files required for each of the train, dev, and test set.
+This can be easily prepared by using ``find`` bash command as follows:

 .. code-block:: bash